BitcoinDesign/Guide/guide/designing-products/user-research.md

 </div>

-## User research is different with Bitcoin
+## User research is different with bitcoin

 In some ways, research and development are the same from industry to industry.
-But that’s not always the case with Bitcoin.
-To avoid repeating what has already been said about doing product R&D elsewhere, we’ll look at how it’s different on planet Bitcoin.
+But that’s not always the case with bitcoin.
+To avoid repeating what has already been said about doing product R&D elsewhere, we’ll look at how it’s different on planet bitcoin.

 ### Global audiences and use cases